melezhik/Sparrow6/posts/CliAppDevelopement.md

 ## Default parameters

-Parameters could have default values in case no values provided via cli, just creat config.yaml with some default parameters in it:
+Parameters could have default values in case no values provided via cli, just Crest config.yaml with some default parameters in it:

 **nano config.yaml**
 ```yaml